 “Shit!” said Lucas, and the boys restrained him as best they could.
 It took twenty minutes for the fit to pass.
 When it was over, Eleven held his hand.
 He moaned as fever raced through him.

 “He’d better be right about the shorter duration,” said Dustin, already exhausted.

-“Even ten hours is way too long,” said Mike Wheeler.
+“Even eight hours is way too long,” said Mike Wheeler.